Philip Roth: His Life and Legacy

 ‘Literature isn’t a moral beauty contest’, claimed Roth, ‘The belief it inspires is what counts.’
 Literary titan and multi-award winning writer, Philip Roth was undoubtedly a brilliant, if controversial, artist.
 In a career that spanned 50 years he wrote numerous, generation-changing books, from his first, Goodbye, Columbus, to his last, Nemesis.
 Three outstanding writers discuss his work and his legacy.

 Benjamin Markovits grew up in Texas, London and Berlin.
-He is the author of eight novels, including You Don’t Have to Live Like This, which won the 2015 James Tait Black Prize, and, most recently, A Weekend in New York.
-He has written essays, stories, poetry and reviews for the Guardian, Granta, the Paris Review and the New York Times among other publications.
-In 2013 he was chosen as one of Granta’s Best of Young British Novelists.
-He lives in London and teaches creative writing at Royal Holloway, University of London.Steven J. Zipperstein
+He is the author of seven novels and has published essays, stories, poetry and reviews in The Guardian, Granta, The Paris Review and The New York Times among other publications.
+He lives in London and teaches at Royal Holloway, University of London.Steven J. Zipperstein

 Steven J. Zipperstein is the Daniel E. Koshland Professor in Jewish Culture and History at Stanford University.
 He is a contributor to The New York Times, The Washington Post and the Jewish Review of Books and co-editor of the “Jewish Lives” series for Yale University Press.